isaac-sim/OmniIsaacGymEnvs/docs/rl_examples.md

 very similar to the Ant example, where the goal for the humanoid is to run forward as fast as possible.

 Training can be launched with command line argument `task=Humanoid`.
 Training with SAC with command line arguments `task=HumanoidSAC train=HumanoidSAC`.
+Training using the Warp backend can be launched with `task=Humanoid warp=True`.

 Running inference with pre-trained model can be launched with command line argument `task=Humanoid test=True checkpoint=omniverse://localhost/NVIDIA/Assets/Isaac/2023.1.0/Isaac/Samples/OmniIsaacGymEnvs/Checkpoints/humanoid.pth`